ItsArthur1/Data-Engineer-Track/Introduction to SQL/Arturo/1) Databases.md

 - Database: A database stores data.
 - The information is housed in objects
 - Tables are objects (Patrons, books, checkouts)
-- Data is orginize as de row of the columns
+- Data is orginize as the row of the columns
 - This database contains 3 tables.

 <br>